MathiasaurusRex/mathiasrechtzigel.com-2021/work/findsupportdotgov.md

 * User research that led to another project solving an issue with the Suicide and Crisis Lifeline
 * A clear, high-profile win for a new team to earn more work across our agency.

+## Presentations of this work
+I've presented and shared stories of this work and how to approach both public health and technology at multiple conferences, including:

+* <a href="https://docs.google.com/presentation/d/13clhageU7dj4W7u28njQsm7tcPe7Rzslh16jwZ5Mycc/edit?slide=id.p1#slide=id.p1">Building Better in the 21st Century</a> at the Minnesota Public Health Association Conference, 2023
+* <a href="https://docs.google.com/presentation/d/1BJUwjoczHFeQ4nB5CCgrnY-DXdvwfkLpttvHL8nXQdA/edit?slide=id.p1#slide=id.p1">Designing for Crisis</a> at the Twin Cities UX Meetup (2024), Minnebar (2025), and For the Public</a>

-### This is only a small story related to this work.
-You can find more resources across the internet
+## You can find more news across across the internet

 * I supported more work related to Findsupport.gov at CMS. <a href="https://www.cms.gov/digital-service/findsupportgov">Additional stats are shared on CMS.gov</a>
 * I supervised career fellows on this project. <a href="https://digitalcorps.gsa.gov/projects/cms-designing-a-how-to-guide-for-improving-access-to-behavioral-health-care-and-support/">They shared their work on their website.</a>
 * The White House shared this work as a collection of actions for Mental Health Awareness month. <a href="https://bidenwhitehouse.archives.gov/briefing-room/statements-releases/2023/05/18/fact-sheet-biden-harris-administration-announces-new-actions-to-tackle-nations-mental-health-crisis/">You can find the press release on the White House Archives.</a>
+* <a href="https://x.com/WhiteHouse46/status/1653112050980118567">The White House Archives Tweet</a>
+* <a href="https://x.com/POTUS46Archive/status/1653383847030198273">President Biden's Archived Tweet</a>